Robust Spatiotemporal Fusion of Satellite Images: A Constrained Convex Optimization Approach: Conclusion

 In what follows, we focus on the cases with a single reference date.
 Specifically, we consider a situation where both HR and LR sensors observe the same scene on the single reference date, but on the target date, only the LR sensor observes that scene and not the HR sensor.
 Let the HR image on the reference date, the LR image on the reference date, and the LR image on the target date be $\Hr\in \mathbb{R}^{N_h B}$ , $\Lr\in \mathbb{R}^{N_l B}$ , and $\Lt\in \mathbb{R}^{N_l B}$ , respectively.
-ROSTF estimates $\hatHt\in \mathbb{R}^{N_h B}$ (the desired noiseless HR image on the target date) based on these three observed images while simultaneously denoising $\Hr$.
-A general diagram of the proposed method, ROSTF, is shown in Fig.~\ref{fig: illustration of ROSTF}.
+Our method, ROSTF, estimates the desired noiseless HR image on the target date, denoted by $\hatHt\in \mathbb{R}^{N_h B}$, based on these three observed images, while simultaneously denoising $\Hr$.
+A general diagram of ROSTF is shown in Fig.~\ref{fig: illustration of ROSTF}.